 Student Hardship Fund

 Villanova University's Student Hardship Fund provides emergency support to address the needs of students who are facing unexpected financial stresses.
-This fund is made possible by generous donations from Villanova faculty, staff, alumni and parents.
+This fund is made possible by institutional funds as well as generous donations from Villanova faculty, staff, alumni and parents.

-Open to all degree-seeking undergraduate, graduate and law students at Villanova, the Student Hardship Fund is meant to cover costs including:
+Open to all students at Villanova, the Student Hardship Fund is meant to cover costs including:

 - Course materials